snackbag/TT20/README.md

 TT20 helps reduce lag by optimizing how ticks work when the server's TPS is low.

 # Regarding singleplayer
-While you can still use this mod in singleplayer, most things will not run at normal speed, because you are running an integrated server.
-This mod is made for Minecraft servers, not for singleplayer use. **If you do have a way around this**, please tell us and we would be happy to fix this issue!
+While you can still use this mod in singleplayer, some things may not work correctly.
+You can always toggle any features in the configuration.
+We're trying our best to make this mod compatible with singleplayer, so if you find any issues, [please create an issue](https://github.com/snackbag/TT20/issues).

 ## What does TT20 stand for?
 TT20 is an abbreviation of the `ticks*tps/20` formula.
 It's used to calculate the amount of ticks something takes, while taking the TPS into account.